-We plan to use the net proceeds from this offering, including any from the exercise of the underwriters' over-allotment option, to reduce indebtedness under our revolving credit facility.
-We may reborrow funds available under our revolving credit facility in the future for general business purposes, including expanding our offshore and onshore infrastructure through acquisitions and construction.
+We may reborrow funds available under our revolving credit facility in the future for general business purposes, including the expansion of our offshore and onshore infrastructure through acquisitions, construction and other organic growth opportunities.

-As of March 20, 2001, we had \$338 million outstanding under our revolving credit facility bearing interest at an average rate of 7.81% per annum with a final maturity of May 2002.
-Over the past 12 months, we used proceeds from our revolving credit facility for general business purposes, including acquiring and constructing pipelines, platforms and related infrastructure facilities and funding working capital.
+As of October 16, 2001, we had \$140 million outstanding under our revolving credit facility, bearing interest at an average rate of 5.14% during the nine months ended September 30, 2001, with a final maturity of May 2004.